BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>

 <h3>Version 1.0</h3> <p>of this Max 8.6.2 project implements a midi data server (in javascript) and leverages the server
-to implement a 32 step midi sequencer.</p>
+to implement a 32-step midi sequencer, with 20 distinct 32-step sequences that each have 5 variations available</p>

 <img src="./C4DeviceProject/media/mackieC4_ControlLayout.PNG" alt="Image from the C4 manual(?) showing a C4 Commander app screenshot of the physical control layout on the C4 hardware (with 'Commander overlay' button labels)">
 <p>